 FAMILY RENT TO OWNER.
 In the voucher program, the portion of the rent to owner paid by the family.

 FAMILY SELF-SUFFICIENCY PROGRAM (FSS PROGRAM).
-The program established by a PHA to promote self-sufficiency of assisted families, including the provision of supportive services.
+The program established by a PHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (24 CFR 984.103).